Updated April 28, 2023

-Analytics is the use of data, machine learning, statistical analysis and mathematical or computer-based models to get improved insight and make better decisions.
-Analytics is defined as “a process of transforming data into actions through analysis and insight in the context of organizational decision making and problem-solving.”
-Analytics is supported by many tools such as Microsoft Excel, SAS, R, Python(libraries).
-Let us learn both Data Analytics and Predictive Analytics in a detail in this post.
+Analytics uses data, machine learning, statistical analysis, and mathematical or computer-based models to get improved insight and make better decisions.
+Analytics is “transforming data into actions through analysis and insight in the context of organizational decision-making and problem-solving.”
+Analytics is supported by many tools such as Microsoft Excel, SAS, R, and Python(libraries).
+In this post, let us learn data and predictive analytics in detail.

-There are mainly three types of analytics: – descriptive analytics, predictive analytics, and Prescriptive analytics.
+There are mainly three types of analytics: descriptive, predictive, and Prescriptive.

 Source: Google Image